google/clojure-turtle/README.md

 ### repeat, all

 `repeat` is like the Logo function, or like Clojure's `repeatedly`.
-Going from the Logo syntax to clojure-turtle's syntax for `repeat`, commands that are being repeated are put within parenthases notation.
+Going from the Logo syntax to clojure-turtle's syntax for `repeat`, commands that are being repeated are put within parentheses notation.
 The square brackets that group the repeated commands are replaced with `(all ... )`.
 The equivalent of the Logo `REPEAT 3 [FORWARD 30 RIGHT 90]` would be

 ```clojure
 (repeat 3 (all (forward 30) (right 90)))